Slowly evolving horizons in Einstein gravity and beyond: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge useful discussions with Subhodeep Sarkar and Divyesh Solanki.
 S.B. thanks Ayan Chatterjee for helpful comments on various issues of the paper.
 A.T. thanks Rounak Chatterjee for helpful insights.
-The research of S.B. is partially supported by SERB-DST.
+The research of S.B. is partially supported by SERB-DST through MATRICS grant MTR/2022/000170.